learn-co-curriculum/phrg-orm-updating-records/README.md

 end
 ```

 This method will *always `INSERT` a new row into the database table*.
-But, what happens if we accidentally call `#save` on an object has already been persisted?
-That already has an analogous database row?
+But, what happens if we accidentally call `#save` on an object that has already been persisted and has an analogous database row?

 It would have the effect of creating a new database row with the same attributes as an existing row.
 The only difference would be the `id` number: